pinembour/RallyTimer/README.md

 - Show picture of timer model in frontend
 - Custom time before clock turns red
 - Make it nice looking
+- Ability to pause timer for Super Rally

 ## To implement
 - Clock always turns yellow when counter reaches 5 minutes